benedictau1993/class-bingo/README.md

 - ~Logic when Bingo~ Done with subset()
 - ~Special effects when Bingo~ Done.
 Blinking ASCII text art in UNIX terminals; termcolor.cprint() is not supported on Windows terminals
 - ~Auto resolution check before program starts~ Done with subprocess.Popen()
+- ~Bingo special effect only flashes at first Bingo so it's less annoying~ Done
 - Integration with Google Sheets with Google API: use Google Sheets as a repo for board elements
 - Interaction with other Bingo players; real time score updates for online players